 Copying Guidelines for Elementary and Secondary Schools

-The proposed Access Copyright Elementary and Secondary School Tariff, 2010-2012 gives you permission to copy from a vast repertoire of commercially published books, magazines and newspapers.
-As long as you adhere to the terms and conditions of the proposed tariff, you can copy what you need worry-free.
-This tariff has not yet been certified by the Copyright Board of Canada.
+The proposed Access Copyright Elementary and Secondary School Tariffs, 2010-2012, 2013-2015 gives you permission to copy from a vast repertoire of commercially published books, magazines and newspapers.
+As long as you adhere to the terms and conditions of the proposed tariffs, you can copy what you need worry-free.
+These tariffs have not yet been certified by the Copyright Board of Canada.

 You Can Always Copy